sadeq220/kafkaProducerAndConsumer/README.md

 ### Additional Notes
+- Kafka utilizes `Zookeeper` for storing metadata information about the brokers, topics, and partitions.
+Writes to Zookeeper are only performed on changes to the member‐ ship of consumer groups or on changes to the Kafka cluster itself
-- All the operations that modify the cluster state - create, delete and alter, are handled by the Controller.
+- All the operations that modify the cluster state - create, delete and alter, are handled by the `Controller`.
 Operations that read the cluster state - list and describe, can be handled by any broker and are directed to the least loaded broker (based on what the client knows).
 This shouldn’t impact you as a user of the API, but it can be good to know - in case you are seeing unexpected behavior, you notice